Plants that are struggling need more fertilizer, right?

 When a nutrient is considered mobile, it moves around inside a plant easily.
 Nitrogen is a highly mobile nutrient.
 Nitrogen deficiencies can be seen when nitrogen is pulled from older leaves, causing chlorosis (yellowing), to feed newer leaves.
 Other highly mobile plant nutrients include phosphorus, potassium, magnesium, chlorine, molybdenum, and nickel.
 When any of these nutrients become deficient, the symptoms will appear in older growth first.

 Other nutrients are not easily moved once they are incorporated into a plant.
 In most cases, these nutrients stay where they are first dropped off, usually at growing points.
 This is great for as long as there is a steady supply of those nutrients.
-These immobile nutrients are difficult to move within a plant.
 It takes a lot of water to move them around inside a plant.
 This is why blossom end rot isn’t really caused by a simple calcium deficiency.
 Instead, it is caused by insufficient calcium and insufficient water, which is needed by the plant to move the calcium where it is needed when it is initially absorbed.
 Other immobile nutrients include sulfur, boron, copper, iron, manganese, and zinc.
 Deficiencies of immobile nutrients are more likely to appear in newer growth.

 What nutrients are in your soil?